mvysny/ktgpio-example-app/README.md

 You can simply run steps 2. and 3. by running `./gradlew deploy` - it will rebuild the binary and deploy to your RPI.

+Make sure to visit the excellent [GPIO Zero: Basic Recipes Guide](https://gpiozero.readthedocs.io/en/stable/recipes.html) to experiment with your RPI.

 ## More documentation

 Please read the [Python GPIOZero excellent documentation](https://gpiozero.readthedocs.io/en/stable/recipes.html)